-The Blue and Red penny
+The two pence Blue and one penny Red

 The most famous error, which has placed Mauritius on the global scene of philately can be seen the envelope below.

 On 21 September 1847, two stamps were issued: an orange-red one penny (1d) and a deep blue two pence (2d).
 The words “Post Office” appear in the left panel.
 These two stamps are now among the rarest stamps in the world.
 Only 500 of each were printed from a single plate bearing both values.
 They were notably used on invitations sent out by the Governor’s wife for a ball which she was holding.

 The stamps were engraved by Joseph Osmond Barnard in Mauritius and the designs were based on the then current issue of Great Britain stamps (first released in 1841), bearing the profile head of Queen Victoria.
 The first two stamps were issued in two denominations in similar colours to that of the British stamps.
 The wordings were later corrected to ‘Post Paid”, which de facto, made speculators think that it was indeed an error.

 In 1993, the Blue Penny alone was sold at £1 million.
 The famous Bombay cover franked with two rare 1-penny “Post Office” (red) stamps realized €2 million.
 The current price of the world famous “Bordeaux cover” (shown earlier in this blog) is estimated to be worth between 4 to 6 million Swiss Francs in 1993 in David Feldman‘s catalogue.